 Warby was left in the yard of a known dog lover.
 As she could not care for this dog herself, GSROC was contacted.
 This young boy is strong, athletic and so handsome.
 Warby came in like an undirected missile, with tons of unbridled energy and no training.
 He is looking for a home with someone who is experienced with high energy, high velocity Belgian Malinois.

 Our volunteers are working with Warby to help him learn his doggy social skills.
-He has complete the beginning of obedience training.
+He has completed the beginning of obedience training.
 This boy has lots of energy and will need a home familiar with the breed and willing to provide him with the limits and structure that he craves.
+An adult home will be best for this boy.

 Adoption Application If you are interested in adopting one of our dogs, you may submit an application online or via fax.
 If you choose to send a fax, please download the Adoption Application here in PDF format; fill it out and sign it.
 You can fax it to us at 714-773-9430.